Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 He looked across at the Handler, helplessly.
 The Handler gave him a blank look, then tilted his head: Six realized that the sounds of gunfire from above had ceased too.

-“...No joy, huh?”
+"...No joy, huh?"
 The Handler sounded resigned.

 Six shook his head.
-“Can’t hack an unpowered system.”
+"Can’t hack an unpowered system."

 The Handler nodded.
-“We did some damage though.”
+"We did some damage though."

-“...Yeah.
-They won’t forget this day.”
+"...Yeah.
+They won’t forget this day."

-“Hmm.”
+"Hmm."
 The Handler looked back up the dark hallway toward the concourse.
-“Good enough,” he decided.
+"Good enough," he decided.
 He strode to the center of the array, looked up at it, then plucked something from his pocket.

-“Hey.
-If that body dies, do you die too?”
+"Hey.
+If that body dies, do you die too?"

-“No.”
+"No."

-“Good luck to you, then.”
+"Good luck to you, then."

 It took Six the last few seconds of his body’s life to realize that the Handler was holding a detonator, and that his big unseasonal coat had concealed a lot more than just weapons.